NikiRyomHansen/GameShop/README.md

 College assignment

 In short
-The assignment was to implement a gameshop to a game using a binary search tree.
+The assignment was to implement a binary search tree to a gameshop.